Alabama Dog Bite Lawyer

 Dog Bite Injuries That Deserve Maximum Compensation

-Birmingham dog owners can vaccinate their pets to prevent the spread of rabies.
+Alabama dog owners can vaccinate their pets to prevent the spread of rabies.
 Yet, according to the Centers for Disease Control and Prevention (CDC), dog bites remain the most common cause of rabies-related death worldwide.

 Besides this serious condition, a wide range of injuries can result from a dog bite incident: